kontist/kontist.github.io/docs.markdown

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-Amount in euros granted to user and his referee
+Amount in euros granted to user and their referee

 </td>
 </tr>